Palestine national football team: 1928–1939: Mandate period

-1931–1998: Arab representation and first tournaments

-The Arab Palestinian Sports Federation (APSF) was born in April 1931 due to the belief that the PFA did not represent Arab interests.
-A Palestinian national team played its first match against a squad from the American University of Beirut in the same year according to Falastin.
-Due to the 1936 revolt, the activities of the APSF were hampered and the federation completely disappeared toward the end of the 1930s.
+1953–1998: Regional participation and re-establishment

-While the PFA was established in 1928, the first international match played by Palestine was an 8–1 defeat away to Egypt in 1953.
+The first international match played by Palestine was an 8–1 defeat away to Egypt in 1953.
 The last game saw Palestine lose to Libya 5–2, to finish bottom of the group.

 At the 1965 Arab Games, Palestine were grouped with Aden, Iraq, Lebanon and the United Arab Republic.
 They finished second, thus advancing to the semi-finals for the first time.
 Palestine faced Sudan and were beaten 2–1.
 In the third place play-off, Palestine met Libya, where they lost 4–2.

 Palestine participated in the 1966 Arab Cup held in Iraq; they were drawn in Group B alongside Syria, Libya and North Yemen.
 Starting with a 0–0 draw to Libya, Palestine beat North Yemen 7–0 before losing 3–1 to Syria.
 They ended the tournament with four points and failed to qualify to the knock-out stages of the competition.

 The national team participated in the 1976 Arab Games, held in Damascus.
 Palestine started their campaign with two defeats to Morocco (3–0) and Saudi Arabia (3–1), before defeating Jordan (2–1).
 They lost to hosts Syria (2–0) in their fourth game of the tournament, drew against South Yemen (0–0), and finished with a win against Mauritania (1–0) to end the tournament in 6th place.
 Palestine participated in the 1992 Arab Cup held in Syria; they were drawn in Group B alongside the hosts and Saudi Arabia but were eliminated from the group stage after one draw and one loss.